minh1001/soda_py/README.md

 # Presentation Time Limit: 10 minutes
 This is meant to be a technical presentation of a library, app, API, etc. of our choice.
 The audience will be fellow students and faculty.

-# Open Data, Socrata API (SODA) and SodaPy
+# Objective:

-Quick overview of Open Data, Socrata API (SODA), and a demo of SodaPy which is just a Python client to access SODA.
+Technical overview of Open Data, Socrata API (SODA), and a demo of SodaPy which is just a Python client to access SODA.

+### Code:
+All coding was done in a Jupyter Notebook via Google Colab.